Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Related Work

+However, the above studies have three primary limitations: \textbf{i)} viewing the COVID-19 recognition as a binary classification problem lack flexibility in practical diagnosis scenarios; \textbf{ii)} achieving multi-symptom recognition by building multiple paths or stacking multiple binary classifiers is an expensive strategy; \textbf{iii)} some relies on a series of feature engineering that based on skilled experts to extract critical information so that against the end-to-end principle.

-\subsection{Self-Attention mechanism}
+\subsection{Self-Attention Mechanism}

-Humans tend to focus more on purpose-related content in life scenarios and ignore irrelevant goals.
-Inspired by the human visual system, self-attention mechanisms are often used to enhance the essential information and suppress the remaining invalid noisy details\cite{dosovitskiy2020image}.
-Mni \textit{et al.} \cite{mnih2014recurrent} combined recurrent neural network models and attention mechanisms to obtain good image classification performance.
-Wang \textit{et al.} \cite{wang2018non} used self-attention to capture feature relevance based on residual networks to achieve good recognition.
+Humans tend to focus more on purpose-related content in life and ignore irrelevant information.
+Self-attention mechanisms, inspired by the human visual system, are often used to enhance the essential information and suppress the remaining invalid noisy details\cite{dosovitskiy2020image,mnih2014recurrent,wang2018non,fu2019dual,yuan2021ocnet,guo2022beyond,wu2022pale,shen2020global,liu2021swin}.
+Mni \textit{et al.} \cite{mnih2014recurrent} combined recurrent neural networks and attention mechanisms to obtain excellent image classification performance.
+Wang \textit{et al.} \cite{wang2018non} used self-attention to capture feature relevance based on residual networks.
 Hu \textit{et al.} \cite{hu2018squeeze} applied inter-channel attention to model the interdependencies between channels to recalibrate channel feature responses adaptively.
 Fu \textit{et al.} \cite{fu2019dual} applies two different parallel self-attention aggregations to semantic segmentation.
 Yuan \textit{et al.} \cite{yuan2021ocnet} uses a self-attention with ASPP to exploit contextual dependencies.
 Huang \cite{huang2019ccnet} applies Criss-Cross attention to capture global relevance information.
 In summary, self-attention is often used to learn feature representations by recalibrating the feature graph for features.
-In contrast, our proposed MMSA prefers cost-effectively to learning the relationship between global feature representation and local features representation.
+However, the high computational complexity is a serious problem within these attention mechanisms.
+These studies~\cite {wu2022pale, shen2020global,liu2021swin} consider the potential drawback that the high computational complexity brings by capturing global attention to executing self-attention in relatively more minor local regions.
+Based on the above problem and research foundation, this paper aims to design a novel CXR image recognition framework to be applied in practical COVID-19 diagnosis applications.
+The core is a cost-effective self-attention mechanism that can learn the comprehensive representation of global-local features while keeping low computational and architectural complexity.